1 killed, 3 others critically injured after stabbing in Portage Park on Northwest Side, officials say

-According to police, four men were walking to their parked car when it was struck by another vehicle causing minor damage.
+According to police, around 2:04 a.m. four men were walking to their parked car in the 5300 block of W. Irving Park Road when their vehicle was struck by another vehicle causing minor damage.

 A 27-year-old man is also at Illinois Masonic with a stab wound to the stomach.
 He is in critical condition.